AndresPalacio/eligRules/ruleGenService/README.md

-# Rules Repository Service
+# Rule Generation Service

-*** An API for managing business rules.
-This compiles a set of rules to be consumed by the Drools rules engine.****
+*** An offline process that reads business rules from a repository, compiles them into Drools .drl files, and packages them into a jar.****

 ## This README consists of the following:
 1. System Requirements